hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 "Fills the Semantic Blind Spot" between location (DNS) and retrieval (HTTP).

+It answers why machines should keep guessing when owners can declare, and why DNS-like adoption is invalid here but valid everywhere else.

 Establishes the default semantic starting point unless contested or overridden by downstream arbitration”

 **HESS is the checkmate move in SEO and AI grounding:** once the first semantic hop is **deterministically owned and implemented**, every downstream system is forced into **arbitration instead of guesswork**.